April 19, 2024

 2. To help bind the finish coat to the surface being painted.

-There is a specialty primer for just about every type of surface—wood, masonry, metal, plastic.
+There is a specialty primer for just about every type of surface—wood, masonry, metal, and plastic.
 The primer serves as a foundation that supports adhesion of the finish coat.
 Understanding this should help you understand the importance of primer.
 The best primer available will be your best choice for any paint job.

 Interior painting.
 Ancient Modern Finishes, Bonita Springs, Florida 239-494-8888